 This Statement generally provides for prospective implementation.
 This means that employers set the beginning net OPEB obligation at zero as of the beginning of the initial year.
-The City is required to implement this statement in fiscal 2008 although earlier implementation is encouraged.
+The City is required to implement this statement in fiscal 2008.

 We recommend that management take a proactive approach to the planning and implementation of GASB Statement No.45.
 The most important consideration in the planning process is obtaining an actuarial valuation.